Fifteen minutes / 2017

 Andy Warhol, 1968

-Ascendancy of selfies, fantasy of horizontality promised by social networks, presidential lover's disappointment on newpaper’s cover, auction of the virginity of an eighteen-year-old Romanian model as a launch of media career, attacks put on stage like so many Hollywood sequences ...
-Fifty years after its release, La Société du Spectacle of Guy Debord is still current and surprisingly lucid: "the show is not a set of images, but a social relationship between people, mediated by images.
-"But it is above all a virulent and argued anti-capitalist pamphlet.
-In this theoretical surroundings, how to image a movement that condemns the domination of images and the accumulation of shows in our society?
-By producing images shows.
-A show that I call from the fields - very porous - of the film industry, television news, graphics or arenas of modern sport and so on.
-To better appropriate them, to distord them, to reinterpret them.
-From the artistic legacy of my peers - like Debord who does not try to demonstrate or even convince but to show - with a constant aesthetic, the series Fifteen minutes builds a return trip between what belongs to the collective memory – an every day life changing - and a future ... maybe spectacular.
+The grip of selfies, the fantasy of horizontality promised by social networks, presidential romantic disappointments on the front page of Paris-Match, the auctioning of an eighteen-year-old Romanian model's virginity as a media career launch, attacks staged like so many Hollywood sequences...
+Fifty years after its publication, Guy Debord's The Society of the Spectacle remains relevant and astonishingly lucid: "the spectacle is not a set of images, but a social relationship between people, mediated by images."
+But above all, it is a virulent and well-argued anti-capitalist pamphlet.
+Within this theoretical framework, how can we treat in images a movement that condemns the domination of images and the accumulation of spectacles in our society?
+From the artistic heritage of my peers - like Debord, who does not seek to demonstrate or even convince but to show - with a constant aesthetic concern, the series Fifteen minutes constructs a back and forth between what belongs to collective memory, a changing daily life and a future... perhaps spectacular.